tldr-pages/tldr/pages/common/git-log.md

 `git log --oneline --decorate --all --graph`

-- Show only commits whose messages include a given string (case-insensitively):
+- Show only commits with messages that include a specific string, ignoring case:

 `git log {{--regexp-ignore-case|-i}} --grep {{search_string}}`